HOW TO MAKE TURKISH COFFEE

 As the coffee begins to sink to the bottom, I stir it and turn down the heat – this is when the foaming process is beginning.
 Keep turning down the heat and stirring as bubbles begin to form on the surface – if they are too big, I turn down the heat even more.
 I play with the heat to ensure the coffee is always bubbling and frothing but never quite boiling.
 It's definitely a coffee that needs your attention so no getting distracted now!

 Some people recommend that you spoon the foam into the cups before the coffee boils and before you stir it.
 Like all our coffees, so much comes down to the way you like to make it and how you like to drink it.

 Whatever your preference, when you serve the coffee, you need to make sure there are equal amounts of foam in each cup.
 The foam is important – it’s like the crema on an espresso.

 Wait a while before you drink to ensure the grinds have settled.
-DON’T drink it all!
+DON’T drink to the bottom of a Turkish coffee cup!
 If you do, it will feel like eating a sandwich on the beach.
 Also have some water before to cleanse the palate.

 You can repeat the foaming process 2 or 3 more times to make more foam but I find this will usually also cause more bitterness due to over extraction.

 If you want to know all about the history behind making a Turkish Coffee, check out TastePak who offer a fantastic collection of recipes and information about the Turkish and South Asian food cultures.